-Monthly dues for a member shall be an amount equal to 1.3% of said member's total earnings during the month provided that monthly dues shall not be less than \$5.00 and provided further that monthly dues shall not be more than 2.5 times the member's average hourly earnings.
+Monthly dues for a member shall be an amount equal to 1.45% of said member's total earnings during the month provided that monthly dues shall not be less than \$5.00 and provided further that monthly dues shall not be more than 2.8 times the member's average hourly earnings and an additional 2 cents per hour for all full hours included in total earnings.
 An individual member shall be entitled to exoneration from the payment of dues for any month for which the member has not become entitled to five days' pay or its equivalent in wages and benefits in lieu of wages.
-For lump sum payments, dues shall be calculated separately by applying the 1.3% to such payments.
+For lump sum payments, dues shall be calculated separately by applying the 1.45% to such payments.